 \section{Introduction}

-Game theory provides a mathematical framework for studying strategic interactions among decision makers.
+Game theory provides a mathematical framework for studying interactions among decision makers.
 Games can be cooperative, if enforceable agreements are allowed, or noncooperative \cite{harsanyi_general_1988}, and since the seminal work of von Neumann and Morgenstern \cite{von_neumann_theory_2007} and Nash's foundational equilibrium concepts \cite{nash_equilibrium_1950,nash_non-cooperative_1951}, equilibrium analysis has become a central paradigm in economics, engineering, and the social sciences.
 A \emph{generalized Nash equilibrium problem} (GNEP) extends the classical setting by allowing each player's feasible set to depend on the strategies of others.
-This formulation captures shared or coupled constraints, which arise naturally in models such as electricity markets \cite{hobbs_nash-cournot_2007,jing-yuan_spatial_1999}, coupled hydrogen and electricity markets \cite{dvurechensky2024cournotnashmodelcoupledhydrogen}, environmental management \cite{breton_game-theoretic_2006}, and resource allocation \cite{roughgarden_algorithmic_2010}.
+This formulation captures shared or coupled constraints, which arise naturally in models such as electricity markets \cite{hobbs_nash-cournot_2007,jing-yuan_spatial_1999}, environmental management \cite{breton_game-theoretic_2006} and resource allocation \cite{roughgarden_algorithmic_2010}.

 Most classical results on GNEPs are finite-dimensional.
-However, important applications such as the coupling energy markets to physical transport of energy carriers (see, e.g., \cite{dvurechensky2024cournotnashmodelcoupledhydrogen} and the references therein) lead to GENEPs with partial differential equations (PDEs) modeling the transport.
-But infinite-dimensional formulations, particularly those constrained by PDEs, remain less developed due to compactness and regularity issues.
+However, important applications such as the coupling of energy markets to physical transport of energy carriers (see, e.g., \cite{bongarti_optimal_2024} and the references therein) lead to GNEPs with partial differential equations (PDEs) modeling the transport.
+Such infinite-dimensional formulations, particularly those constrained by PDEs, remain less developed due to compactness and regularity issues.
 While some works analyze PDE-constrained Nash equilibrium problems via optimality systems \cite{roubicek_nash_2007,roubicek_noncooperative_1999,ramos_nash_2002,ramos_pointwise_2002,MR3032892}, genuine generalized frameworks for multiple players have been addressed mainly under jointly convex assumptions \cite{hintermuller_generalized_2015,hintermuller_generalized_2024,gahururu_generalized_2022,gahururu_risk-neutral_2023,hintermueller_pde-constrained_2013,kanzow_multiplier-penalty_2019}.
-These studies typically require lower semicontinuity of the constraint maps to invoke Kakutani–Fan-type fixed-point theorems.
-While this is a standard assumption in abstract analysis, it is in general not very often verifiable in function space settings.
+Beyond standard compactness of the feasible strategy sets and closedness of constraint maps, these studies typically require lower semicontinuity of the constraint maps to invoke Kakutani–Fan-type fixed-point theorems.
+While this is a standard assumption in abstract analysis, it is often not verifiable in function space settings.